keptn/lifecycle-toolkit/docs/content/en/docs/tutorials/add-tasks.md

 1. The Kubernetes Job will create a Pod
 1. The pod will run curl and send a new event to the event sink

+### Pre-deployment Tasks

+Keptn Tasks can also be executed pre-deployment (before hte pods are scheduled).
+Do this by using the `keptn.sh/pre-deployment-tasks` label.

+> Note: If a pre-deployment task fails, the pod will remain in a Pending state.

 ## Further Information

 There is a lot more you can do with KeptnTasks.